• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 What is Rich Messaging on WhatsApp?

-It supports integration with tools like the Quiq conversational AI platform, which can automatically transcribe voice messages and allows for the export of these conversations for analysis using technologies like natural language processing.
+It supports integration with tools like the Quiq agentic AI platform, which can automatically transcribe voice messages and allows for the export of these conversations for analysis using technologies like natural language processing.

 For more information, check out our dedicated article on WhatsApp Business.